andvra/bookdiff/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![img](http://latex.codecogs.com/svg.latex?Z_{i}%3D\frac{C_{i}-\mu_{i}}{\sigma_{i}})
 5. For each book in the validation set, compare its z-values with each of the authors.
 The author with the smallest delta is the most likely author

+## References

-Source for raw text books is [Project Gutenberg](https://www.gutenberg.org/)
+- Source for raw text books is [Project Gutenberg](https://www.gutenberg.org/)
+- Introduction to stylometry by [François Dominic Laramée](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python#third-stylometric-test-john-burrows-delta-method-advanced)